AntoBcc/structured-perceptron-jl/README.md

 Other attempts only resulted in longer, less-readable code.
 The only remaining option would be again to change the data types of `sp.feature_weights` and/or of *scores*.

 Altogether, I was able to achieve savings of around 30-40% in computational speed compared to the initial stage before profiling. \
-I believe there is still room for improvement, due to the aforementioned outstanding issues, but at this point I had unfortunately ran out of time.
+I believe there is still room for improvement, due to the aforementioned outstanding issues.

 ### TO DO